trade-copilot/ape-ai-docs/Features/Chat/custom-prompts.md

 **Q: Can I share custom prompts with friends?**
 A: Not yet, but prompt sharing is coming soon!

-**Q: Do custom prompts work with all personas?**
+**Q: Do custom prompts work with all companions?**
 A: Yes!
-But responses will match your active persona.
+But responses will match your active companion.

 **Q: Can I use emojis in custom prompts?**
 A: Yes!
 Make them fun and easy to spot.